CederGroupHub/MatEntityRecognition/README.md

 # Synthesis Materials Recognizer (SMR) for Materials Entity Recognition (MER)

-Extract materials from a paragraph, and recognize the tartes and precursors in those materials
+Extract materials from a paragraph, and recognize the targets and precursors in those materials

 Install: